UoY2021Eng1Group22/UoY2021Eng1Group22.github.io/README.md

 <img src="https://user-images.githubusercontent.com/72558704/99911785-93e48e00-2cee-11eb-8fa6-1c2648e760c7.png">

 We have completed our representation of the Concrete Architecture as the Implementation is well under way; no changes to the Architecture of the game will be changed at this point.
-We have also begun identifying risks in the project.
 We are yet to discuss unimplemented requirements but that should be done over the weekend.

 **19/11 - 25/11**